Nissan Sileighty

-The Sileighty (シルエイティ) is a fastback automobile based on the Nissan 180SX, a car produced by Nissan based on the Nissan S platform, which uses the front-end off of an S13-generation Silvia instead of the 180SX's stock one in a modification known as a front-end swap (i.e. replacing the front section of a car with a different one).
+The Sileighty (シルエイティ) is a name given to a Nissan 180SX that uses the front-end assembly of the S13 Silvia while retaining the fastback body style of the former, creating an unofficial hatchback version of a car that was never officially offered by Nissan.

-A related model known as the Onevia (オネビア) was created as the opposite of the Sileighty by combining the front section of a 180SX with the notchback coupe body of a Silvia, which was never officially offered by Nissan in Japan and other parts of the world except in North America, which was sold as the coupe and convertible version of the 240SX for that region.
+A related model, the Onevia (ワンビア), refers to an S13 Silvia with a 180SX front-end, which was never officially sold in Japan and other parts of the world except in North America, which was sold as the coupe and convertible version of the 240SX for that region.

 Name

+Most of the information in this article was translated from the Nissan Sileighty article on Japanese Wikipedia at :ja:日産・シルエイティ.

-The name comes from a combination of "Silvia" (the front half) and "180SX" (One-Eighty, the rear half), referring to the two halves of the cars that are used to create the vehicle.
-Conversely, the reverse is true for "Onevia", which in this case stands for "180SX" (One-Eighty, the front half) and "Silvia" (the rear half).
+Sileighty (or written as "Sil80") is a portmanteau of "Silvia" (the front half) and "180SX" (One-Eighty, the rear half), referring to the two halves of the cars that are used to create the vehicle.
+Conversely, the reverse is true for "Onevia", which stands for "180SX" (One-Eighty, the front half) and "Silvia" (the rear half).

-Sileighty (or abbreviated as "Sil80") is a common nickname among many enthusiasts for the Silvia-180SX combination.
-Though the actual name of the car remained as 180SX, Nissan did register the nickname in 1998 as a trademark, making it an official name under the company.
+Though the name was used by enthusiasts to refer to the Silvia-180SX combination (the same is true for Onevia, the nickname for the 180SX-Silvia combination), Nissan never referred to these modified vehicles as the Sileighty (owing the fact that they are still known as 180SX), however they did apply for a trademark in 1998 when Japanese tuning company Kid's Heart supplied several Sileighty vehicles to Nissan, making it somewhat an official name.